cjheyde/Solar-System/README.md

 <strong>First commit:</strong> on Apr 6th, 2022.

-Here I had to exercise: the usage of JSX in React, create class components in React, use props correctly and use PropTypes, as well as HTML and CSS.
+<strong>Here I had to exercise:</strong> the usage of JSX in React, create class components in React, use props correctly and use PropTypes, as well as HTML and CSS.

 This was my first front-end JavaScript Project, as part of my school [Trybe](https://www.betrybe.com/) requirements to move forward.

 This project is uploaded at https://solar-system-lemon.vercel.app/, where you can see it without installing and starting it.

 ![Project Image](assets/Project-image.png)

 # How to run it: